Ok, THIS is where having an automatic vram buffer system that does updates during NMI really starts to become useful.

 So, I made 5 rooms worth of levels (easily expandable).
 Once you scroll right, it automatically updates just off the screen to the right, where you can see.
 It’s reading data from the collision map, like before, but I have to reload new maps as we move.

-There are now 2 collision maps of 240.
+There are now 2 collision maps of 16×15 metatiles (240 bytes each).
 Every time you cross into another room, it loads the next collision map just off the screen to the right.
 We could have read directly from the ROM for collisions, but the advantage of having it in RAM means it is destructable / modifiable.
-Like when Mario breaks a block, or when Zelda pushes a block to the side.
+Like when Mario breaks a block, or when Link (Zelda) pushes a block to the side.

 I’m still making the rooms 1 room at a time (see the previous metatile page).
 The Tiled .csv files are processed with a py script into a c array.
 I import those to the code, and added an array of pointers to these arrays.